eugene-katsevman/keeper/README.md

 # Keeper
-An extensible console tool for long-term planning, written in Python 2.7 for Linux-based OS.
-Windows support is still experimental.
+*Keeper* is an extensible console tool for time budgeting and long-term planning.

 Keeper's main purpose is to tell if you have enough time at your hands.